ahmadawais/wp-release-it/readme.md

 # 3. Release a new version of the WordPress plugin.
 npx wp-release-it --tag 2.5.0
 npx wp-release-it -t 2.5.0

+# 4. You can also run multiple commands at once:
+npx wp-release-it -t 2.5.0 -c 5.4.0
+npx wp-release-it -t 2.5.0 -l

 # Help/usage.
 npx wp-release-it --help